alex-muehleisen/scalable-web-search-engine/README.md

   (2 rows)
  ```

-This query shows the hostnames that you have downloaded the most webpages from:
+This query shows the hostnames that had the most webpages downloaded from:
 ```
 select * from metahtml_rollup_host order by hostpath desc limit 100;